microsoft/onnxscript/docs/articles/2023-06-20-introducing-onnx-script/index.md

 Beyond its graph format, canonically represented using [Protobuf][protobuf], ONNX consists of a standard set of primitive operators which are implemented by runtimes and hardware vendors alike.
 With this broad ecosystem in mind, ONNX aims to keep the number of these operators low, encouraging composability through ONNX functions.
 This is important to reduce the overhead of supporting ONNX.

 ## Announcing ONNX Script
-ONNX Script is a new open-source library for directly authoring ONNX models in Python with a focus on _clean, idiomatic Python_ syntax and composability through ONNX-native functions.
+[ONNX Script][onnxscript-github] is a new open-source library for directly authoring ONNX models in Python with a focus on _clean, idiomatic Python_ syntax and composability through ONNX-native functions.
 Critically, it is also the foundation upon which we are building the new PyTorch ONNX exporter to support [TorchDynamo][torch-dynamo] – the future of PyTorch.

 Prior to ONNX Script, authoring ONNX models required deep knowledge of the specification and serialization format itself.
 While eventually a more convenient [helper API][onnx-helper-api] was introduced that largely abstracted the serialization format, it still required deep familiarity with ONNX constructs.